soumenkm/soumenkm.github.io/_posts/2024-07-22-gpt2-from-scratch-part-1.md

 ### 2.2 Why is Tokenization Required?

-- **Structure and Manageability:** Natural language is inherently unstructured and variable in length.
+Natural language is inherently unstructured and variable in length.
 Tokenization breaks text into consistent, manageable pieces, making it easier for models to process.
 Tokenization allows models to handle vocabulary efficiently by representing and processing text as sequences of tokens rather than entire sentences or documents at once.

-- **Model Training and Performance:** LLMs are trained on numeric data.
+> LLMs are trained on numeric data.
 Tokens are converted into numerical IDs called _token IDs_, which can be fed into embedding layer for generating the embedding vector.
 By breaking text into tokens, models can learn the context and meaning associated with different sequences of tokens, which is crucial for generating coherent and contextually appropriate responses.

-- **Efficiency:** Advanced tokenization techniques like subword tokenization (e.g., Byte-Pair Encoding) help in managing vocabulary size by breaking down rare or unknown word into known subword, allowing the model to handle a wider variety of words without significantly increasing the vocabulary size.
+Advanced tokenization techniques like subword tokenization (e.g., Byte-Pair Encoding) help in managing vocabulary size by breaking down rare or unknown word into known subword, allowing the model to handle a wider variety of words without significantly increasing the vocabulary size.
 Efficient tokenization reduces the memory footprint of the LLMs by needing fewer unique tokens for the dataset.

 ### 2.3 Implement a Simple Tokenizer